MATRIX

 cols(x)

-Returns the number of colums of x
+Returns the number of colums of the matrix x.

 Returns: val